Check Out Potential Roommates

 - How often will the apartment be cleaned?

 - How will you deal with problems if any occur?
-Bringing in a third party or using the Housing Mediation Service (in Dane County) are good suggestions.
+Bringing in a neutral third party to mediate a conversation between you and your roommate(s) can be a good option.

 Destruction of Property